apache/pulsar/site2/docs/security-kerberos.md

 saslJaasBrokerSectionName=PulsarBroker
 ```

-2. Set JVM parameter for JAAS configuration file and krb5 configuration file with additional options:
+2. Set JVM parameter for JAAS configuration file and krb5 configuration file with additional option.
 ```shell
    -Djava.security.auth.login.config=/etc/pulsar/pulsar_jaas.conf -Djava.security.krb5.conf=/etc/pulsar/krb5.conf
 ```
-This could be added at the end of `PULSAR_EXTRA_OPTS` in [`pulsar_env.sh`](https://github.com/apache/pulsar/blob/master/conf/pulsar_env.sh)
+You can add this at the end of `PULSAR_EXTRA_OPTS` in the file [`pulsar_env.sh`](https://github.com/apache/pulsar/blob/master/conf/pulsar_env.sh)

-Make sure the keytabs configured in the `pulsar_jaas.conf` and kdc server in krb5.conf are reachable by the operating system user who is starting broker.
+Make sure that the keytabs configured in the `pulsar_jaas.conf` file and kdc server in the `krb5.conf` file are reachable by the operating system user who is starting broker.

 ### Kerberos configuration for clients

-In client, we need to configure the authentication type to use `AuthenticationSasl`, and also need provide the authentication parameters to it.
+In client, we need to configure the authentication type to use `AuthenticationSasl`, and also provide the authentication parameters to it.

 There are 2 parameters needed:
 - `saslJaasClientSectionName` is corresponding to the section in JAAS configuration file for client;
 - `serverType` stands for whether this client is connect to broker or proxy, and client use this parameter to know which server side principal should be used.

-when authenticate between client and broker, and with the setting in above JAAS configuration file, we will set `saslJaasClientSectionName` to `PulsarClient` and `serverType` to `broker`.
+When authenticate between client and broker with the setting in above JAAS configuration file, we need to set `saslJaasClientSectionName` to `PulsarClient` and `serverType` to `broker`.

-Here is an example of creating a Java client
+The following is an example of creating a Java client:
-You can also set an optional `keyId`.
-Here's an example configuration:

  ```java
  System.setProperty("java.security.auth.login.config", "/etc/pulsar/pulsar_jaas.conf");